seadowg/dip-lesson/README.md

 ## Reality check

-This is example is obviously a little contrived.
+This example is obviously a little contrived.
 Here's some points to keep in mind when applying any of this in the real world:

 * Often you end up dealing with objects where you don't have access to the constructor (looking at you Android).
 This